 205 W. 6th St. San Pedro (Los Angeles), CA 90731 | map |

-Well, it's a guess, but the theatre shown in the lower left might be the Opera House.
+Well, it's a guess, but the "Theatre" shown in the lower left might be the Opera House.
 The image is from the 1903 San Pedro Board of Trade publication "San Pedro, The Harbor City."
 The 20 page pamphlet from the Library of Congress collection is on the HathiTrust website.
-Thanks to David Kimbrough for sharing this image and others from the booklet on the Images and Memories of Los Angeles Facebook page.
+Thanks to David Kimbrough for sharing this image and others from the booklet as a post for the Images and Memories of Los Angeles Facebook group.

-Later it was known as the Union Theatre.
-John M. Huston gives a 1908 date for that name.
-He noted that it was also once called the Olympic Theatre but had no dates.
+John M. Huston has noted that it was also once called the Olympic Theatre but had no dates.

 Closing: Nothing is known about the closing date.
 Or even the name of the theatre at its closing.